Vyral/greg-mcdaniel/_drafts/the-impact-of-student-debt-on-the-real-estate-market.md

 {% include youtube.html %}

-What’s the effect of student loan debt?
-Let’s find out.
+<center>What’s the effect of student loan debt?
+Let’s find out.</center>

 Student debt isn’t an issue that affects only students who took out loans: **It affects everyone in real estate**.